ahmadihafez/ConvDySAT/README.md

-## DySAT: Deep Neural Representation Learning on Dynamic Graphs via Self-Attention Networks.
+## ConvDySAT: Deep Neural Representation Learning on Dynamic Graphs via Self-Attention and Convolutional Neural Networks.

-##### Contributors: [Aravind Sankar](http://asankar3.web.engr.illinois.edu/) (asankar3@illinois.edu).

-> Aravind Sankar, Yanhong Wu, Liang Gou, Wei Zhang, and Hao Yang, "DySAT: Deep Neural Representation Learning on Dynamic Graphs via Self-Attention Networks", International Conference on Web Search and Data Mining, <b>WSDM 2020</b>, Houston, TX, February 3-7, 2020.
+##### Contributors: Ahmad Hafez, Atulya Praphul, Yousef Jaradt, Ezani Godwin wor was based on Aravind Sankar DySAT code.

-This repository contains a TensorFlow implementation of DySAT - Dynamic Self Attention (DySAT) networks for dynamic graph representation Learning.
-DySAT is an unsupervised graph embedding model to learn node embeddings in dynamic time-evolving attributed graphs, which may later be used for downstream application tasks such as link prediction, clustering and node classification.
+This repository contains a TensorFlow implementation of ConvDySAT: Deep Neural Representation Learning on Dynamic Graphs via Self-Attention and Convolutional Neural Networks.
+ConvDySAT is an unsupervised graph embedding model to learn node embeddings in dynamic time-evolving attributed graphs, which may later be used for downstream application tasks such as link prediction, clustering and node classification.

-Note: Though DySAT is designed for attributed dynamic graphs, our benchmarking experiments are carried out on datasets that do not have node attributes.

 ![DySAT: Dynamic Self-Attention Network](arch.png)